Dart-Code/Website/_docs/settings.md

 Whether to prompt to upgrade folders to Workspace Folders when projects are detected in sub-folders.

+## dart.vmAdditionalArgs

+Additional args to pass to the Dart VM when running/debugging apps.

+# Resource Scoped Settings

+Resource scoped settings can be set in individual workspace folder settings and apply to resources within that workspace folder (for example each workspace folder could have its own `dart.lineLength`).

+## dart.debugSdkLibraries `false`

+Whether SDK libraries should be marked as debuggable.

+## dart.debugExternalLibraries `false`

+Whether libraries should be marked as debuggable.

+## dart.flutterHotReloadOnSave `true`

+Whether to automatically send a 'hot reload' request during a Flutter debug session when saving files.

+## dart.flutterSdkPath

+Override the detected Flutter SDK to allow you to run from another location.

 ## dart.sdkPath

 If the Dart SDK is not automatically found on your machine from your `PATH` you can enter the path to it here.